bluenigma/counter-automation/readme.md

 Overview
 =====================

-This script searches mail inbox for automatic counter notifications from Konica Minolta copiers.
+Searches mail inbox for automatic counter notifications from Konica Minolta copiers.
+Valid results are put into a database.